phasorpy.phasor#

 • signal (array_like) – Frequency-domain, time-domain, or hyperspectral data.
 A minimum of three samples are required along axis.
 The samples must be uniformly spaced.

-• axis (int, optional) – Axis over which to compute phasor coordinates.
-The default is the last axis (-1).
+• axis (int or str, optional) – Axis over which to compute phasor coordinates.
+By default, the ‘H’ or ‘C’ axes if signal contains such dimension names, else the last axis (-1).

 • harmonic (int, sequence of int, or 'all', optional) – Harmonics to return.
 If ‘all’, return all harmonics for signal samples along axis.
 Else, harmonics must be at least one and no larger than half the number of signal samples along axis.
 The default is the first harmonic (fundamental frequency).
 A minimum of harmonic * 2 + 1 samples are required along axis to calculate correct phasor coordinates at harmonic.